masshirodev/gpc-ide/src/routes/tools/docs/content/ide/06-building.md

 - **Keyboard shortcut**: `Ctrl+B` to build, `Ctrl+Shift+B` to build and copy
 - **Build button**: Click the build icon in the toolbar
 - **Bottom panel**: Use the build controls in the output panel
+- **Build queue**: Batch-build from the Built Games tool

 ## Build Output

 Built files are saved to the `dist/` directory within your workspace.
-The output panel shows:
+The bottom panel shows:

 - Build progress and status
 - Any errors or warnings
 - The generated GPC code (viewable and copyable)

-## Generated Files
+## Generated Files (Config-Based)

 The build generates several interconnected GPC files: